-This article about the NHS was published by the Great British Mag content team on 5 September, 2019
+This article about what the NHS does was published by the Great British Mag content team on 5 September, 2019

 Moving to another country is no easy task as you have to readjust to so many new things and services may be run very differently to how they operate in your home country.
 One of these is likely to be the health service, so the GB Mag team has summarised the main points about the National Health Service (NHS), including how to register and what services are provided.